dotenv-org/dotenv-org.github.io/blog/_posts/2023-03-13-how-to-use-dotenv.md

 ---
-layout: post
+layout: blog
 author: mot
 title: "How to use dotenv"
 excerpt: "Learn dotenv in 2 minutes.
 You can learn the basics of dotenv in just 2 minutes.
 It really is that straightforward."
 ---

-We are going to kick off our very first blog post with the very basics – how to use dotenv.
+We are going to kick off our first blog post with the basics – how to use dotenv.

 ## Create your project